exoplatform/exo-documentation/docs/Manage-Space.rst

 |SP-9|

-Finally, you click on **Create** Space button to finish adding your new space.
+Finally, click **Create** button to finish adding your new space.
 The new space appears.

 |image27|